jpechane/intro-katacoda/middleware/debezium-getting-started/01-deploying-a-broker.md

 **3. Verify the broker is up and running.**

+> Note: The complete initialization of all components can take a couple of minutes.
+Please make sure that all pods are in *Running* state and are *Ready* before you try the next steps.

 A successful attempt to send a message to

 ``echo "Hello world" | oc exec -i my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test``{{execute}}